camunda/camunda-docs-manual/content/user-guide/process-engine/variables.md

 In cases in which it is important to access a variable's serialized representation or in which the engine has to be hinted to serialize a value in a certain format, the typed-value-based API can be used.
 In comparison to the Java-Object-based API, it wraps a variable value in a so-called *Typed Value*.
 Such a typed value allows richer representation of variable values.

-In order to easily construct typed values, Camunda BPM offers the class `org.camunda.bpm.engine.variable.Variables`.
+In order to easily construct typed values, Camunda Platform offers the class `org.camunda.bpm.engine.variable.Variables`.
 This class contains static methods that allow creation of single typed values as well as creation of a map of typed values in a fluent way.

 ## Primitive Values